 Protein need per meal

 In order to stimulate enough protein synthesis we need to get around 2.5grams of leucine in one meal.
-Imagine your muscles like car.
+Imagine your muscles like a car.
 You need some sort of key to be able to turn it on right?
 Enough leucine is the key for your muscles!

 How does this translate into actual food?